Fast, Safe, and Effective Treatment

 Still have your doubts?

 If you are not ready to undergo surgery, you can continue to wear glasses or contacts to correct your vision.
-Some eye doctors now offer orthokeratology, which are contacts that can reshape your cornea overnight, for clear vision during the day.
-However, ortho-k is a temporary solution and only works as long as you wear the lenses.
-If you qualify for LASIK, the recovery time is shorter, which is why many patients choose it.
-However, PRK can effectively eliminate many of the potential complications and restrictions of LASIK.
+Some eye doctors now offer orthokeratology, which involves using contacts to reshape your corneas overnight, resulting in clear vision during the day.
+However, this is a temporary solution and only works as long as you wear the lenses.
+If you qualify for LASIK, the recovery time is shorter than that of PRK.
+However, PRK may simply be a better choice depending on your corneal thickness, profession, and other factors.

-With PRK eye surgery, you can see the world clearly without the daily hassles of contacts or glasses.
+If you are tired of the daily hassles of contacts or glasses, you owe it to yourself to explore the possibility of refractive surgery.
 Schedule an appointment with your eye doctor today to learn more.

 Want More Information?